trufla-technology/trumobile-laravel-fcm/README.md

 [![License](https://poser.pugx.org/brozot/laravel-fcm/license)](https://packagist.org/packages/brozot/laravel-fcm)

 ## Introduction
+This Repo is an update from [Trufla Technology](https://trufla.com/) Company for [brozot/laravel-fcm](https://github.com/brozot/laravel-fcm)

 Laravel-FCM is an easy to use package working with both Laravel and Lumen for sending push notification with [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/) (FCM).

 It currently **only supports HTTP protocol** for :

+- Supports PHP8 & Laravel9.*
 - sending a downstream message to one or multiple devices
 - managing groups and sending message to a group
 - sending topics messages